visgl/deck.gl/docs/advanced/using-standalone.md

 likely involve extra effort and is not recommended for casual applications.

-## LayerManager class

-The deck.gl [LayerManager](/docs/api-reference/layer-manager.md) class handles updates, drawing and picking for a set of layers.

-* Use the `setViewport` method to update viewport.
-* Use the `updateLayers` method to update the list of layers with a freshly rendered list.
-* You can use the `drawLayers` method to draw the layers - it will only draw if some layer (some prop in some layer) has actually changed.
-* Call the `pickLayers` method on mouse and touch events to implement picking.

 ## Using deck.gl without react-map-gl

 It is possible to use deck.gl without react-map-gl.
 In this case